felipefialho/sublime.config/README.md

-# Sublime Text 2
+# Sublime Text 3

-This is my Sublime Text 2 packages and settings.
+This is my [Sublime Text 3](https://www.sublimetext.com/) packages and settings.

 ## Packages